 The most important SEC filing for international investors to watch when analyzing hedge funds is the Schedule 13F filing, which contains a detailed record of a fund's largest holdings.
-By comparing these holdings between two time periods, investors can determine what stocks, funds, or other assets were purchased or sold over time.
+By comparing these holdings between two periods, investors can determine what stocks, funds, or other assets were purchased or sold over time.

-Investors should be sure to compare the price paid by the fund at the time of purchase to the current market price to asses whether the anticipated movement has already occurred.
+While Schedule 13F filings must be made regularly, note that there is a delay between the fund buying an asset and disclosure of that purchase in regulatory filings.
+Investors should be sure to compare the price paid by the fund at the time of purchase to the current market price to assess whether the anticipated movement has already occurred.

 The Bottom Line